 Poor Posture

 If left unchecked, poor posture may result in more permanent changes to the structure and shape of your neck.
 Postural stress occurs when we are sitting for long periods of time, lying or sleeping with our heads at an awkward angle, or working in unnatural positions that put pressure on our muscles and joints.
-This unnatural, hunched position is the most common cause of neck pain.

 Muscular Weakness

-When we sit with our heads forward for too long, it causes our neck and shoulder muscles to work overtime to keep our heads upright.
+When we sit with our heads forward for too long, it causes our neck and shoulder muscles to overcompensate to keep our heads upright.
 This is when we notice neck stiffness and the onset of pain.
-You may experience muscle spasms, pinched nerves, a disc bulge and/or herniation, and even spinal degeneration.
-In time, your shoulder and neck muscles will become strained and overworked, which can make even simple movements like turning your neck painful and nearly impossible.
+Additionally, you may experience muscle spasms, pinched nerves, a disc bulge and/or herniation, and even spinal degeneration.

 How To Fix Your Posture